Sunlight: Full sun to partial shade

 Spacing: 12 to 24 inches apart in all directions

 A cottage garden favorite, growing echinacea creates an impressive display of color, especially when planted among shorter perennials where the showy, purple, pink and white flowers stand above other foliage.
 Plants bloom heavily from July through September and are popular with both bees and butterflies.
-Perennial, 3-4 feet tall.
+This sturdy, eye-catching perennial stands about 3-4 feet tall.

 Tired of the same old flowers?
 Heirloom flower seeds — the ones that Grandma used to grow — add charm to your garden while stirring memories with their abundant blossoms and arousing scents.
 Best of all, we ship them FREE!